alish-shady/The-Wild-Oasis/README.md

     ```sh
     npm install
     ```
+3.  **Set up Supabase**

-3. Set up your Supabase backend.
-You will need to create a new project on [Supabase](https://supabase.io/) and get your project URL and anon key.
+    - You will need to create a new project on [Supabase](https://supabase.io/) to get your project URL and anon key.
-4. Create a `.env` file in the root of your project and add your Supabase
-    credentials:
+    - Navigate to the `src/services/supabase.js` file (or wherever your Supabase client is initialized).
+    - Replace the placeholder values with your actual Supabase URL and key.

+    ```javascript
+    // Example from src/services/supabase.js

+    import { createClient } from "@supabase/supabase-js";
+    export const supabaseUrl = "YOUR_SUPABASE_URL";
+    const supabaseKey = "YOUR_SUPABASE_ANON_KEY";
+    const supabase = createClient(supabaseUrl, supabaseKey);

+    export default supabase;
     ```

-    VITE_SUPABASE_URL="YOUR_SUPABASE_URL"
-    VITE_SUPABASE_KEY="YOUR_SUPABASE_ANON_KEY"
-    ```
-5. In your Supabase project, you'll need to create the necessary tables and relationships.
-You can find the schema in the course materials or by inspecting the code.
+    - In your Supabase project, you'll also need to create the necessary tables and relationships as shown in the course.

 ### Usage